 In Year 10, the number of subjects studied is reduced.
 In making their option choices, pupils should try to avoid dropping any subjects that might be important qualifications for a future career.
-To help them with their choices they have support through a webinar information evening and are able to request an appointment with our Careers Leader and Adviser, Mrs Sally Armstrong.
+To help them with their choices they have support through a webinar information evening and they will also have an assembly with our Careers Leader and Adviser, Mrs Sally Armstrong.
+If they would like further information from her they can request an individual appointment.